garvdev/garvdev/0.GarveyChan_T1A2/readme.md

 - It has been designed as a fixed flexbox with several components:
     - Logo (top left) - This takes the user back to the homepage.
     - Navigation Buttons (center) - Links to each page on the website.
 The button of the current page takes the user back to the top.
 Hovering over these buttons highlights them.
-    - *Buffers* - Invisible elements with different flex proprties separating the edge and middle buttons.
+    - *Buffers* - Invisible elements with different flex properties separating the edge and middle buttons.
 These grow/shrink at different rates to the rest of the navigation bar.
     - Contact Button (top right) - This takes the user to the contact page.
 - The header has been set to stand out with a *box-shadow* and a *z-index* of 10 to keep it above all the other content.